 A small mountain of letters between attorneys was created.
 But even though the petitions and the Town Charter were, in WILSSA’s opinion, ignored, the local support for them was impossible to overlook.
 850 residents had signed them and that fact was irrefutable.
 WILSSA began reaching out one on one to members of Town Council and in a series of quiet meetings through the summer, found a new path forward.

 Through the spring and summer of 2014, additional strong progress was made.
-Kittery agreed to allow temporary repairs to be made by WILSSA to install scaffolding to hold up the section of roof that is collapsing.
+Kittery agreed to allow temporary repairs to be made by WILSSA to install scaffolding to hold up the section of roof that was collapsing.
 That work occurred in mid July and was paid for in full by WILSSA.
 The permitting for the clean up was approved by Kittery and permitting for the exterior repairs was discussed with the Kittery Code Enforcement Officer over a period of months.

 On August 9, 2014 WILSSA hosted a “Flotilla” that was a parade of more than 30 boats and 200 people from Pepperrell Cove out to Wood Island and back.
 All mariners of the seacoast region were encouraged to follow along behind the Gundalow Piscataqua on an afternoon sail to show support for restoring the Station though a really fun poster that was created free of charge by the local artist Bob Nilson.
 150 of the posters were spread over the surrounding communities.
 The weather was good and the press coverage excellent.

-These funds needed to be matched by WILSSA dollar for dollar and together with the Brownfields grant, would be sufficient to clean the building and repair the exterior.
+These federal funds needed to be matched by WILSSA dollar for dollar and together with the Brownfields grant, would be sufficient to clean the building and repair the structure.
 In other words, with a successful Park Service grant and match the funding condition of the agreement from October 2013 would be met.
-That would allow the conversation between Kittery and WILSSA about next steps for restoring the interior of the building and the future use and maintenance of the Station to begin.
+That could allow the conversation between Kittery and WILSSA about next steps for restoring the interior of the building and the future use and maintenance of the Station to begin.
 It was big news when the National Park Service awarded the $200,000 to WILSSA in April of 2015.

-Although various concerns have been expressed over the years by Kittery and WIAC about restoring and reusing Wood Island Station, some of their largest concerns from the past have been addressed.
-Most important of these was Kittery’s ability to secure the Brownfields funding and WILSSA’s ability to raise the funds to restore the exterior of the Station and repair the site.
-Combining the EPA the Park Service and the State of Maine money with private dollars raised by WILSSA totals $740,000.
-This is exceptional progress since the October 2013 agreement was signed.
+Although various concerns had been expressed over the years by Kittery and WIAC about restoring and reusing Wood Island Station, all of the largest concerns from the past had been addressed.
+Most important of these was the Brownfields, State of Maine and Park Service funding needed to clean and repair the structure of the Station.
+Combining the EPA the Park Service and the State of Maine money with private dollars raised by WILSSA totaled $740,000.
+This was exceptional progress in the 16 months since the October 2013 agreement was signed.

 No reference to maintenance, however, was included in the October 2013 “Repair Agreement.”
 Kittery had repeatedly expressed no interest in paying for the upkeep of a restored life saving station on Wood Island, and their track record of neglected maintenance in the past excluded them from any serious discussion about responsibility for the newly restored asset going forward.

 The Kittery Town Council, on August 10, 2015, approved a 20-year maintenance covenant to the deed and took responsibility for maintenance of the restored exterior of the Station.
-This responsibility was passed along to WILSSA in the new Repair Agreement finalize on January 25, 2016.
+This responsibility was formally passed along to WILSSA in the new Repair Agreement finalize on January 25, 2016.
 At that August meeting, the Town Council also voted to disband their own advisory committee, WIAC, and allow the Town Manager and the President of WILSSA to work one on one to finalize the new Repair Agreement and a Concession Agreement.
 This was enormous progress that WILSSA was very pleased about.

 The funding condition for the October 2013 agreement had been met, and so too had the permitting condition.
 On April 21, 2015 the Maine State Historic Preservation Office approved an application from WILSSA for the building to be “eligible” for listing on the National Register of Historic Places.
 The drafting of that application brought together leading national experts on life saving stations.
 On March 11 a delegation of historic preservationists traveled to Augusta to meet with the Maine SHPO staff and make their case for “eligibility”.
 It was a challenging discussion because the SHPO had twice (in 1986 and in 2005) rejected similar applications.
 But the detailed research and the persuasive arguments of the life saving experts were convincing.

 For example, two other similar life saving stations have been restored by the National Park Service in recent years.
 The Park Service created extensive documents describing those restorations called “Historic Structures Reports.”
 For one of them they also created a “Historic Furnishings Report.”
-That information will act as a road map for restoring the Wood Island Station.
+That information has helped act as a road map for restoring the Wood Island Station.
 Also as part of the research of Wood Island, the original heating plan, septic plan and structural plans for the building and marine railway have all been located.
 The details of exactly what boats were stationed at Wood Island have been gathered.
-The service records of every person who served there is available.
+The service records of every person who served there was now available.
 The daily logs for the Station have been found and reviewed.
 Every time an emergency occurred a “Wreck Report” was generated.
 All of those reports have also been located and photographed.
 This quantity of primary material is impressive and continues to grow.

 The eligibility application with many interesting photos, charts and history is available for reading here: http://tinyurl.com/odevjav